Reimagining Manure: Innovative Alternatives for Modern Agriculture

 • Martin Kerres, PREVENT Waste Alliance, Welcome and Opening Remarks

-• Swati Hedge, Manager (WRI)
+• Swati Hegde, Manager (WRI)

 • Mindi DePaola, Senior Manager (EDF)